 Wire crates can also be a bit on the loud side if you have an unhappy dog rattling around in a fury.

-- Lots of ventilation and open line of sight
+- Offer lots of ventilation and an open line of sight

 - Can be collapsed and easily stored

-- Great for potty training – removable tray is easy to clean
+- Great for potty training since the removable tray is easy to clean

 - Can’t be used when flying